Policies and Procedures

 We want children to feel safe and happy in the absence of their parents, to recognise other adults as a source of help, friendship and authority and to be able to share with their parents the new learning experiences enjoyed in Nursery.
 We also want parents to feel welcome and involved.

 In order to accomplish this, we aim to create a partnership with parents in the following ways:

-By creating opportunities for the exchange of information, using among other resources a copy of the Nursery Prospectus and a shared approach to the registration form.
+By creating opportunities for the exchange of information, using among other resources a copy of the Nursery Booklet and a shared approach to the registration form.